 There are no formal paths on the reserve.

-Reserve is accessed by 500m walk along forest track.
+Reserve is accessed via a 1km walk along forest track.
+More accessibility information below.

 When to visit